TarunAanand/debugPrintHelper/README.md

 ## Features

-This extension adds a keyboard shortcut (Ctrl+Shift+D) that inserts a debug print statement below your selected variable or expression, automatically adapting to the programming language you're using.
+This extension adds a keyboard shortcut (`Ctrl+Shift+D` or `Cmd+Shift+D` on Mac) that inserts a debug print statement below your selected variable or expression, automatically adapting to the programming language you're using.

 ### How it works: